MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 # Prerequisites for Defender for IoT

-Microsoft Defender for IoT in the Defender portal monitors and secures network traffic across your OT networks and allows you to analyze OT data, generate alerts, identify network risks, and more.
+Microsoft Defender for IoT in the Defender portal monitors and secures network traffic across your operational technology (OT) networks and allows you to analyze OT data, generate alerts, identify network risks, and more.

 To see how Defender for IoT can help and protect your network sign up to a free, 90 day, trial version.
 This article describes the prerequisites needed to set up a trial license for Microsoft Defender for IoT.